KFMC Health Improvement Partners

 - Assist in ensuring the company’s compliance with regulatory requirements, policies are in place, and that procedures are documented, implemented, and communicated to all individuals impacted.

 - Graduate of an accredited college or university.
-Completion of an RHIT/RHIA, Nursing degree, or Certified Coding Specialist (CCS) is preferred.
+Completion of an RHIT/RHIA, Nursing degree, or Certified Coding Specialist (CCS) is required.

-- A minimum of two (2) years of experience in a project managerial, clinical coding, or clinical position in the health care field is required.
+- A minimum of two (2) years of experience in a clinical position, including direct patient care, in the health care field is required.

 - Knowledge of medical terminology.